 Festivals, large and small, are an integral part of Welsh life, particularly in the spring and summer.

 Enjoy a whole variety of festivals and things to do in Wales during the spring.
-Here are just a few.
+Here's a selection.

 Music, comedy and more

-Enjoy the St David’s Parade through the streets of Cardiff on 1 March.
-There are also temporary market stalls where you can buy crafts and try delicious Welsh food and drink.
+Enjoy the St David’s Parade in Cardiff on 1 March.
+In 2014 the parade will take a different route than usual, from City Hall into Cardiff Castle, where musical entertainment will be performed until 4pm.
+There will be Welsh performers and traditional music sessions to follow in taverns in the city centre.
+There are also temporary market stalls in the city centre, where you can buy crafts and try delicious Welsh food and drink.

 There’s an Interceltic Festival in Porthcawl from 7 - 9 March 2014.